A Low Latency Adaptive Coding Spiking Framework for Deep Reinforcement Learning: Introduction

-The existing Spiking-RL methods are mainly divided into two categories.
-From the perspective of RL, rewards are regarded as training guidance, so several works \cite{yuan2019reinforcement, bing2018end, fremaux2013reinforcement} train agents using reward-based learning rules on spiking neurons.
-However, these methods can only be applied to simple control tasks with shallow SNNs.
-From a neural network perspective, replacing DNNs in RL with SNNs can improve the efficiency of DRL.
-Due to the discontinuity of spikes, this type of method is often limited by training and coding problems.
+The existing spiking reinforcement learning (SRL) methods are mainly divided into two categories \cite{DBLP:journals/natmi/NeftciA19}.
+First, guided by revealing reward mechanisms in the brain, several works \cite{yuan2019reinforcement,bing2018end,fremaux2013reinforcement} train spiking neurons with reward-based local learning rules.
+These local learning methods can only be applied for simple control with shallow SNNs.
+Second, oriented toward better performance, replacing DNNs in DRL with SNNs can also implement SRL.
 Since SNNs usually use the firing rate as the equivalent activation value \cite{DBLP:conf/nips/LiGZDHG21}, which is a discrete value between 0 and 1, it is hard to represent the value function of RL, which does not have a certain range in training.

-To avoid training SNNs, \citet{tan2021strategy} and \citet{patel2019improved} convert the deep Q-network (DQN) to SNN.
-In addition, several methods \cite{zhang2022multiscale, tang2020reinforcement} use the hybrid framework.
-They use ANNs for value estimation and SNNs for execution.
-Direct training methods \cite{chen2022deep, liu2021human} for Spiking-RL have also been developed recently.
-They use surrogate gradients to train SNNs and apply them to RL tasks.
+To avoid using discrete spikes to calculate the value function, this type of method is subdivided into three types.
+Tan \shortcite{tan2021strategy} and Patel \shortcite{patel2019improved} use the SNN conversion method to convert the Deep Q-Networks (DQN) \cite{mnih2015human} into SNNs.
+Zhang \shortcite{zhang2022multiscale} and Tang \shortcite{tang2020reinforcement} use the hybrid framework, which uses DNNs for value function estimation and SNNs for execution.
+Chen \shortcite{chen2022deep} and Liu \shortcite{liu2021human} use surrogate gradients to train SNNs directly and fixed spike coders to estimate the value function.

-However, these methods have their shortcomings.
-The conversion methods have low efficiency and high latency, while the hybrid framework loses the potential biological plausibility of SNNs and limits the application of different types of RL algorithms.
-Although the direct train SNNs have high efficiency and low latency, they are hard to estimate continuous-valued functions.
-They have to find a trade-off between latency and the accuracy \cite{Li_2022_CVPR} of value estimates.
+However, these methods all have their shortcomings.
+Conversion methods have low energy efficiency and high latency, while the hybrid framework loses the potential biological plausibility of SNNs and limits the application of different types of RL algorithms.
+Although the directly trained SNNs have high energy efficiency and low latency, they are hard to estimate for continuous-valued functions using fixed coders.
+They have to find a trade-off between latency and accuracy \cite{Li_2022_CVPR}.
+In addition, these SRL methods have a narrow range of applications because they are all limited to a specific online RL algorithm (DQN, TD3 \cite{DBLP:conf/icml/FujimotoHM18}, and DDPG \cite{lillicrap2015continuous}).